julien-nc/cospend-nc/README.md

 * 🎇 automatically create reimbursement bills from settlement plan
 * 🗓 create recurring bills (day/week/month/year)
 * 📊 optionally provide custom amount for each member in new bills
-* 🔗 link bill personal files (picture of physical bill for example)
+* 🔗 link bills with personal files (picture of physical bill for example)
 * 👩 guest access for people outside Nextcloud
 * 👫 share projects with Nextcloud users/groups/circles
 * 🖫 import/export projects as csv (compatible with csv files from IHateMoney and SplitWise)